kelseyshiba/kelseyshiba.github.io/_posts/2020-08-30-breaking_down_drag_n_drop.markdown

 ---
 layout: post
 title:      "Breaking Down Drag N' Drop"
-date:       2020-08-31 01:41:40 +0000
+date:       2020-08-30 21:41:41 -0400
 permalink:  breaking_down_drag_n_drop
 ---

-At the completion of my Javascript project, I found myself most confused while trying to read documentation on drag and drop and having a very difficult time understanding it.
-I hope that breaking some things down into layman's terms will help some of the future coders, and I hope to leave this here as a note to self for when I need the reference again as well.
+At the completion of my Javascript project, I recall being most confused while trying to read documentation on drag and drop and having a very difficult time understanding it.
+I hope that breaking some things down will help some of the future coders, and I hope to leave this here as a note to self for when I need the reference again.

 My project is a set list maker for musicians, where you can host a list of songs that your band uses over and over again, and quickly add, edit, delete and drag and drop them into set lists that you want.
-You can access the project repo[ https://github.com/kelseyshiba/setlist_creator.](http://)
+You can access the project repo here: [ https://github.com/kelseyshiba/setlist_creator.](http://)

 You can access the official MDN documentation here: https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API

 **One-- Make items draggable**

 In order to make my items, which in this case were songs - I had to give them the ability to be dragged.
 This was easy!
-I grabble the element upon creation, and set the draggable attribute to true.
+I grabbed the element upon creation, and set the draggable attribute to true.

 ```
 songDiv.draggable = 'true';